 To combat this issue, a team of researchers at Leiden University in the Netherlands sought to separate these effects.
 These researchers were successful in setting “gold standards” for developing painkillers that successfully capture the medically relevant effects of cannabis and deliver those effects without the psychoactive side effects.

 The Leiden researchers examined the 18 most commonly used substances in cannabis research, and performed 26 tests on these substances to analyze their molecular makeup.
 The studies led to the identification of three substances that can be used as standards for the creation of synthetic cannabis painkillers.
 Researchers found that these three substances specifically activate the cannabinoid CB2 receptor, which has an anti-inflammatory effect, but not the cannabinoid CB1 receptor, which causes the high.

 This research is still in the early stages, and painkillers using synthetic cannabis are still many years from being on the market.
 As promising as this exciting new research is, this doesn’t do much good for those suffering from chronic pain today.

 The chronic pain associated with TMJ goes well beyond jaw pain, and can include pain in the ears, back, neck, shoulders, and can even affect the hands.
 If you suffer from chronic pain as a result of TMJ, don’t worry — opioids aren’t your only option.

-Dr. Paul Hahn and Dr. Adam Hahn at Smile Columbia Dentistry have the experience and education in TMJ dentistry to treat your TMJ symptoms and pain without the use of addictive or dangerous painkillers.
+Dr. Adam Hahn at Smile Columbia Dentistry has the experience and education in TMJ dentistry to treat your TMJ symptoms and pain without the use of addictive or dangerous painkillers.